IBM/zero-shot-topical-text-classification/README.md

 ## License

-This work is released under the Apache 2.0 license.
+This codebase is released under the Apache 2.0 license.
 The full text of the license can be found in [LICENSE](LICENSE).
+Note, models and datasets associated with this work have separate licenses.